myllynen/rhel-troubleshooting-guide/README.md

-When there is an issue which looks like at least potentially or partially a RHEL issue (after verifying it cannot be a (virtual) hardware issue or a recently emerged misconfiguration), it is crucial that all the needed information is collected from the all affected nodes and very much preferably while the issue is still ongoing.
-Without properly collected logs RCA is impossible.
+When there is an issue which looks like at least potentially or partially a RHEL issue (after verifying it cannot be a (virtual) hardware issue or a recently emerged misconfiguration), it is crucial that all the needed information is collected from all the affected nodes and very much preferably while the issue is still ongoing.
+Without properly collected logs RCA is most often impossible.

 The following command collects a sosreport from a node without asking any questions and also captures older logs which may be needed as well: